grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 1. Click **Save**.

-1. Fill in the `[auth.generic_oauth]` section of the Grafana configuration file using the values from the `Key` and `Secret` from the consumer description:
+1. Update the `[auth.generic_oauth]` section of the Grafana configuration file using the values from the `Key` and `Secret` from the consumer description:

    ```bash
    [auth.generic_oauth]